jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 This FAQ includes some of the more general questions that we have been asked.
 More specific questions can be found in the other FAQs.

+## General Information

 **Is there a demo site where I can see AdapTable in action?**

-Yes, we have a demo site.
+Yes, we have a [Demo Site](http://www.adaptabletools.com) .
 This contains multiple data sets - many of which are pre-populated with Adaptable Objects like searches and styles - so you can see some examples of how AdapTable can be used.

 **How performant is AdapTable?**